-The Pensions Policy Institute takes responsibility for remaining errors. © Pensions Policy Institute, 2024
+The Pensions Policy Institute takes responsibility for remaining errors.

+© Pensions Policy Institute, 2025

-The Pensions Policy Institute (PPI) is an educational research institute, we have been providing non-political, independent comment and analysis on pensions policy and retirement income provision in the UK for over 20 years.
+The Pensions Policy Institute (PPI) is an educational research institute, we have been providing non-political, independent comment an analysis on pensions policy and retirement income provision in the UK for nearly 25 years.